Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Choosing the Right Embedded Payments Provider

-The wrong choice of provider can lock you into pricing, regions, and compliance frameworks that limit your growth.
+The wrong choice of provider can lock you into a plan that will ultimately limit your growth.
+It is important that you assess potential payment providers thoroughly before making your decision.

 Evaluation Criteria (Scalability, Compliance, Global Reach)